QUB Framework of Assessment

 Universal Design for Learning (UDL) is an approach to planning and developing curricula in ways that promote access, participation, and progress in the general education curriculum for all learners.
 (CAST, 2006).
 The three key components are referred to as the what, how and why of learning (Meyer et al., 2014).

-Good practice in relation to assessment involves timely formative assessment with timely specific feedback, assessing only the learning outcomes, progress oriented, accessible and testing ‘real world’ problems where appropriate.
+Good practice in relation to assessment involves timely formative assessment with timely specific feedback, assessing only the learning outcomes.
+Assessment should be progress oriented, accessible and should test ‘real world’ problems where appropriate.